turboFei/turbofei.github.com/_posts/2024-11-28-automating-celeborn-with-restful-api.md

 ##### 2. Create Celeborn Master Ratis Snapshot

 Ratis is a Java implementation of the Raft protocol.
 Celeborn uses Ratis to ensure data consistency in the Master cluster.
-To quickly recover data after a restart, we create a Ratis snapshot before the restart.
+To quickly recover data after a restart, creating a Ratis snapshot before the restart.

 Previously, the Celeborn community provided Ratis-shell to manage the Ratis cluster.
 To better integrate with automation tools, we implemented all Ratis-shell commands as RESTful APIs, facilitating Master failover and Ratis snapshot creation.